Clustered Federated Learning based on Nonconvex Pairwise Fusion: Performance evaluation

-\item \textit{Housing and Body fat (H$ \& $BF).} We consider a linear regression task based on the Housing and Body fat (H\&BF) benchmark datasets\cite{Dua2019}.
+\item \textit{Housing and Body fat (H$ \& $BF).} We consider a linear regression task based on the Housing and Body fat (H\&BF) benchmark datasets \cite{Dua2019}.
 We set $m=8$ devices.
 To simulate the cluster structure of devices, we evenly allocate the Housing dataset to the first six devices and the Body fat dataset to the last two devices, resulting in $L=2$ clusters.
 We use a linear model with squared loss.

 \item \textit{MNIST $ \& $ FMNIST.} We use two public benchmark datasets, MNIST \cite{Lecun1998} and FMNIST \cite{Xiao2017}.
-We follow the procedures described in \cite{Sattler2021} to create practical non-IID data settings.
 Take MNIST as an example, we first partition 60000 training images and 10000 testing images into $m=20$ devices by a Dirichlet distribution, each of which belongs to one of $ L = 4 $ clusters.
-We then modify data on each device by randomly swapping two labels.
+We then modify data on each device by randomly swapping two labels\cite{Sattler2021}.
 Specifically, the first cluster consists of devices 1-5, where each devices' data labeled as "0" are relabeled as "8" and vice versa.
 The second cluster consists of devices 6-10, where each device's data labeled as "1" and "7" are swapped similarly, and so on.
 The testing data are processed in the same way.
 We use a multilayer convolutional neural network with the cross-entropy loss.
 To account for some common properties of the data, we adopt the weight sharing technique from multi-task learning \cite{Caruana1997}, as used in {IFCA}.
 Specifically, the weights for the first three layers are common across all devices and clustering is only applied for the last layer, producing a predicted label for each image. \end{itemize}

-\textit{Evaluation metrics.} We focus on three metrics for comparisons: (1) testing accuracy ({Acc}) for classification problems or testing loss for linear regression problems measured by {RMSE} between the predicted responses and true responses, both of which are averaged over all devices, (2) number of identified clusters ({Num}), and (3) adjusted Rand index ({ARI}), which measures the agreement between the identified cluster structure and true cluster structure.
-For each dataset, we run all algorithms with three random seeds and report the average and standard deviation of the three metrics.
+\textbf{Evaluation metrics.} We focus on four metrics for comparisons: (1) testing accuracy ({Acc}) for classification problems or testing loss for linear regression problems measured by RMSE between the predicted responses and true responses, both of which are averaged over all devices, (2) number of identified clusters (Num), (3) adjusted Rand index (ARI), which measures the agreement between the identified cluster structure and true cluster structure, and (4) communication cost (Cost), which is measured by the number of parameters that need to be transmitted during the communication process.
+For each dataset, we run all algorithms with three random seeds and report the average and standard deviation of the four metrics.